nextbreakpoint/infrastructure-as-code/README.md

     logstash_password="your_password"
     elasticsearch_password="your_password"

+    # OpenVPN AMI (with license for 10 connected devices)
+    openvpn_ami = "ami-1a8a6b63"

 Create a file config_vars.json like this:

     {
       "account_id": "your_account_id",
-      "key_name": "deployer_key",
-      "key_path": "../../deployer_key.pem",
       "bastion_host": "bastion.yourdomain.com"
     }

-The domain yourdomain.com must be a domain hosted in a Route53 public zone.
+The domain yourdomain.com must be a domain hosted in a Route53 public zone and must support HTTPS.

     Create a new public zone and register a new domain if you don't have one already

+Create or copy a HTTPS certificate and server key at location:

+    certificates/fullchain.pem
+    certificates/serverkey.pem

+Certificate must be valid for all domains:

+    consul.yourprivatedomain.com
+    kibana.yourprivatedomain.com
+    jenkins.yourprivatedomain.com
+    sonarqube.yourprivatedomain.com
+    artifactory.yourprivatedomain.com

+Those certificate and key will be used for the private ELB.

 ### Configure Terraform backend